 We use a standard open algorithm called Time Based One Time Passwords – or TOTP.
 It's an openly published algorithm for generating codes based on the current time, and a secret token shared between the site and the app.
 Any programmer can write an Authenticator app that uses the algorithm.

 Kahootz sends your device a special unique token (one for each device) via the barcode or typed code you use to setup the authenticator.
 Your app stores that, combined with the current time (accurate to 30 seconds) through the algorithm and shows a 6 digit code.
 That code changes every 30 seconds.
 Kahootz also knows your token(s) and can calculate the same code and see if it matches the current code or the ones either side, giving a 90-second validity for each code (which caters for typing time and small clock differences)

 The recovery codes use roughly the same principle but have an incrementing number instead of the time and when they are used the number is incremented, so they can only be used once each.

-For more information, research Time Based One Time Passwords, HMAC Based One Time Passwords or RFC6238!
+For more detailed information, research Time Based One Time Passwords, HMAC Based One Time Passwords or RFC6238!